Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Translate economic statements to mathematical formulation and explain mathematical formulation in economic terms; and
+• Translate economic statements to mathematical formulation and explain mathematical formulation in economic terms.

 • Discuss the roles of matrices and algebra in the representation of economic statements and solving simple economic concepts in the range of introductory economics.